 - Antispasmodics (i.e. Brevispas, Colofac) for pain

 Drugs that increase fluid secretion in the gut

-Linaclotideand lubiprostone stimulate the secretion of fluids, improve the ease of stool passage and thus improve colon transit time.
+Two new drugs in this category await approval in the USA.
+They’re therefore not yet available in South Africa.
+Linaclotide and lubiprostone stimulate the secretion of fluids, improve the ease of stool passage and thus improve colon transit time.

-Probiotics work via three mechanisms:
+Probiotics could work via three mechanisms:

 - Secretion of small molecules that have antimicrobial activities against other bacteria (direct antagonism).